sbarzowski/go-jsonnet/notes/imports.md

 Such a stateful Linter could be pretty neat.
 There is a problem however - it would need to contain VM and as such we get cache flushing problems.
 Perhaps "observer pattern" with VM informing registered things of its invalidation.

+Actually stateful Linter causes quite a lot of problems.
+The graph as currently implemented really doesn't like being extended multiple times.
+It is better to collect all of the files for which we want to do linting and then handle them in one go.
+This complicates the API a bit, but internally it's much easier to understand what's going on.

+We need to load the imports somehow, when we add file, all of the transitive depenencies...